AMERICA’S TRAINS’ CARS

 America’s Trains is introducing several Train Sets, and a growing number of Private Cars.
 Additional activity cars with special event capabilities or that are configured for business use as traveling displays and for presentations will travel with Train Sets.

-Individual Journeys by Rail are sold on Train Sets, and shared Private Cars.
+Individual (single) Journeys by Rail are sold on Train Sets, and shared Private Cars.

 Train’Shares are sold on Train Sets and shared Private Cars.